deepakvbansode/deepakvbansode.github.io/content/english/blog/why-docker-and-kubernetes.md

 Let’s say you want to deploy a new microservice:

 1. You apply a YAML file (using kubectl apply).
+YAML contains the desired state of your application.
 2. The API server receives the request.
 3. The information is stored in etcd.
 4. The scheduler selects the best node to run it.